sgpinkus/JsonRef/README.md

 # Overview
 This library provides a PHP wrapper over the plain old data structure returned by `json_decode()` in order to implement [Json Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) and by extension [Json Pointer](https://tools.ietf.org/html/draft-ietf-appsawg-json-pointer-04) (Json Reference requires Json Pointer).
 This library simply replaces JSON References in a loaded document with native PHP references to other documents or to parts of the same document.
-It supports doing this on an existing decoded JSON document data structure, or may load and decode the document from a URI.
+It supports doing this on an existing deserialized JSON document data structure, or loading and deserializing the document from a URI.

   * Almost full support for `$refs`.
 See below.
   * Support for `id` keyword, following [this amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that) to the ambiguous spec.
 Basically:
     - `id` at root identifies the document.
-A root `id` may be absolute or relative.
-If it's relative how it's resolved to an absolute URI is undefined.
+A root `id` may be an absolute or relative URI.
+If it's relative, how it is resolved to an absolute URI is undefined.
-    - `id` at non root identifies the given object in a document.
-Document `$refs` can ref it.
+    - `id` not at the root of a document identifies the given object in the document.
+Document `$refs` can refer to that part of the document by `id`.
 Non root `id`s must be a non empty fragment URI, and unique within the document.
-Just like a HTML anchor.
+It's just like HTML anchors.
-    - `id` DOES NOT establish a new base URI for relative URI resolution (That is useless rubbush and I refuse to implement it).
+    - `id` DOES NOT establish a new base URI for relative URI resolution (That is a useless, poorly thought out, part of the so called spec, and I refuse to implement it).

 # Usage